ARCANGEL0/ARCANGEL0/README.md

 #### A Bit About Me:

-> 「Languages」: I speak Portuguese, French, and English.
-It’s fun to connect with people from different backgrounds. \
+> 「Languages」: I speak Portugues, English, and right now I'm trying to learn French.\
 > 「Animal Lover」: I’m an animal person, especially cats.
 If I could, I'd adopt every single one of them. \
 > 「Chill Vibes」: I love coding and tech, but I also enjoy taking a step back from the screen sometimes.
 In a world of 1s and 0s, it’s nice to log out and just relax for a bit.